 Is there ever a good time to work for free as a photographer?

-The consequences of working for free or cheap all the time.
-And how it can hurt you and your business.
+- The consequences of working for free or cheap all the time

 - Building a portfolio

 - Charity work

 Hi, Maxwell.
 Thanks for your question.
 Is there ever a good time to work for free?

 Absolutely, there is a good time to work for free.
 We all probably have done it and probably still do it some point within our careers and there’s nothing wrong with giving stuff away for free provided that you get some sort of benefit back.